Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Sources: Waimakariri District Council, Opes Partners, Christchurch City Council

-14) Auckland infrastructure projects boost connectivity and increase demand in nearby suburbs
+14) Auckland's infrastructure projects will boost connectivity and increase demand in nearby suburbs

 Auckland's infrastructure projects are reshaping the city and boosting property demand in nearby suburbs.